FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 ## screen()

-Returns the character code at the given screen position (column, row).
+Returns the character code at the given screen position (row, column).

 ```basic
 100 print screen(0,0)